phihung/tomlscript/README.md

   say_ "Rendering documentation..."
 }

-# Functions end with _ will not show in the list
+# Functions ending with _ are hidden from the command list
 say_() {
   echo "$1"
 }